Marwell Zoo: Birds

+Reptiles and amphibians

+Reptiles and amphibians in the zoo's collection include casquehead iguanas, crocodile monitors, Egyptian tortoises, emerald tree monitors, emerald tree skinks, Gila monsters, Mexican beaded lizards, northern curly-tailed lizards, Rio Cauca caecilians, Roti Island snake-necked turtles, rough-scaled plated lizards, royal pythons, Solomon Islands skinks, starry agamas, Utila spiny-tailed iguanas, and yellow-throated frogs.

 Conservation

-The main, current Marwell Wildlife conservation programmes include Managing Biodiversity in Hampshire, assisting Grevy's zebra and its ecosystem in Kenya; supporting threatened species in Zimbabwe and managing the population of small, vulnerable populations; and reintroducing the scimitar-horned oryx to the Sahara.
+In 2012 Marwell Wildlife conservation programmes included Managing Biodiversity in Hampshire, assisting Grevy's zebra and its ecosystem in Kenya; supporting threatened species in Zimbabwe and managing the population of small, vulnerable populations; and reintroducing the scimitar-horned oryx to the Sahara.

-The zoo has been involved in reintroducing wild horse, golden lion tamarin, roan antelope and scimitar oryx to the wild.
+The zoo has been involved in reintroducing wild horses, golden lion tamarins, roan antelopes and scimitar-horned oryxes to the wild.
 The oryx was extinct in the wild, but more than 200 calves have been born and reared at the zoo since 1972 and many of these have been released back to the Sahara with animals from Whipsnade Zoo and Edinburgh Zoo.

 The charity carries out a range of research and education activities and provides the office for the IUCN antelope specialist group.

-Marwell Zoo has had notable success breeding various endangered animals including: black and white ruffed lemur (critically endangered), scimitar-horned oryx, Amur leopard (critically endangered) and snow leopard.
+Marwell Zoo has had notable success breeding various endangered animals including: black and white ruffed lemurs (critically endangered), scimitar-horned oryxes, Amur leopards (critically endangered) and snow leopards.
 In July 2015 a critically endangered Sulawesi-crested macaque baby was born.

-October 2018 saw the birth of a Hartmann's Mountain Zebra at the zoo.
+October 2018 saw the birth of a Hartmann's mountain zebra at the zoo.
 First time mother, Dorotka, is genetically very important to the European population and the last successful breeding of the vulnerable species at the zoo was back in 1997.
+On 24th February 2021, a Javan Chevrotain was born at the zoo.